What DPSC Actually Means for Your Bank

 • Real-time velocity checks: bank must define and enforce at both issuer and switch level

-• Most common inspection gap: Tokenization roadmap — RBI mandated card-on-file tokenization by December 2021; many smaller banks still have merchant integrations storing raw PANs
+Most Common Inspection Gap Tokenization roadmap incomplete.
+RBI mandated card-on-file tokenization by December 2021; many smaller banks still have merchant integrations storing raw PANs.
+Inspectors ask for a merchant-by-merchant tokenization status report.

 • Logical security: hard disk encryption, BIOS password, USB port disabling